FulGaz Review: Ride at Home and Enjoy Crisp the Views!

 2. Reactive Mode – reacts on your power.
 So, if you slow down, the video will slow down.
 All group rides are ‘locked’ into this mode.

-3. Challenge Mode – is the same as reactive, but you can choose a result of a previous rider to race against.
+3. Challenge Mode – is the same as reactive, but you can choose the result of a previous rider to race against.

 (Source)